A Great Expectations Expectation Suite enables you to perform Create, Read, Update, and Delete (CRUD) operations on a

 ExpectationConfigurationobject that is used to determine whether and where this Expectation already exists within the Suite.
 It can be a complete or a partial ExpectationConfiguration.

 - match_type - a string with the value of

 domainchecks whether two Expectation Configurations apply to the same data.
 It results in the loosest match, and can use the least complete ExpectationConfiguration object.
 For example, for a column map Expectation,

 domain_kwargswill include the Expectation_type, the column, and any row_conditions that may affect which rows are evaluated by the Expectation.

 successcriteria are more exacting - in addition to the

-domainkwargs, these include those kwargs used when evaluating the success of an expectation, like mostly, max, or value_set.
+domainkwargs, these include those kwargs used when evaluating the success of an Expectation, like

 runtimeare the most specific - in addition to